BEHIND THE CURTAIN

 - Patience.
 When I get too busy and ignore my dreams, I wake up blank.
 Takes days of discipline to recover my dreams.
 Persistence pays off.
 Keep the notebook there and spend time every morning trying to recall.
 You'll eventually get snatches, and then more than snatches.
 If you're starting from scratch it takes time.
 So does learning a language, or music, or reading.
 Worth the effort!

-- I sleep.
-Coherent, deep dreams need uninterrupted REM periods, and those mostly happen late in a night's sleep after your body's had a few hours of maintenance time.
-You won't dream much if you're sleep-starved, and a lot of people are without knowing it.
+- I sleep at least 8 hours a night--or try.
+Coherent, deep dreams need uninterrupted REM periods, and those mostly happen late in a night's sleep after your body's had a few hours of repair time.
+You won't dream much if you're sleep-starved, and many people are without knowing it.

 - I don't write a dream-journal--I write a journal.
 I write the day's events and the night's events even-handedly.
 I don't know that one set's realer than the other.
 Writing them side by side helps me see connections.
 Don't segregate your dreams.

 - On waking, I write an outline first--just ONE WORD per scene, and try to recall as many scenes as I can.
 (Don't write out the first scene you remember--or that'll be all you remember!)
 Once I have this bare outline of my whole night's dreaming, THEN I go back and write each one.
-LAST, I try to put them in order.
+THEN I try to put them in order.
+ONLY THEN do I try to figure out what it all means.

 - Peace and quiet help.
 A loud, busy sleeping environment can convince your body to suppress REM to a bare minimum, so you can wake instantly.
 REM sleep paralyzes most muscles--dangerous in an emergency.